xiaoyongzhu/CaffeOnSparkOnHDInsight/README.md

 ![Caffe Config](Caffe 2.png)

-For more information on how to define the network, please check the [Caffe documentation](http://caffe.berkeleyvision.org/tutorial/)
+For more information on how to define the network, please check the [Caffe documentation on MNIST dataset](http://caffe.berkeleyvision.org/gathered/examples/mnist.html)

 For the purpose of this blog, we just use this simple MNIST example.
 You should run the command below from the head node: